Where To Buy Plus Size Women’s Clothes And Shoes In Japan

 Strong, Beautiful And Trendy At Any Size

-Shopping in Japan is like getting lost in Alice’s Wonderland — every little gadget comes in multiple different colors, crazy designs, tons of fun shapes, and there’s literally everything for anything you need.
+Shopping in Japan is like getting lost in Alice’s Wonderland—every little gadget comes in multiple different colors, crazy designs, tons of fun shapes, and there’s literally everything for anything you need.
 But when it comes to fashion, oftentimes it feels like there’s too much of very little: there are very few options for people who aren’t the “standard” Barbie size, and the “Large” sections at any department store, with their massive tablecloth-look-like jeans and colors varying from grey to, um, gray, look more like a dead zone than the fun shopping experience it is supposed to be.
+To say it plainly, answering the question “where to buy plus size clothes in Japan?” can be tricky.

-However, with Tokyo being one of the world’s major fashion capitals, things are starting to change and finally, over the recent years we’ve begun witnessing a slow, but steady increase in brands that target curvier girls.
-So, without further ado, here they are, four of our favorite brands in Tokyo that support all the curvier and taller ladies out there!
+However, with Tokyo being one of the world’s major fashion capitals, things are starting to change, and finally, over the recent years we’ve begun witnessing a slow, but steady increase in brands that target curvier girls.
+So, without further ado, here they are, five of our favorite brands in Tokyo that support all the curvier and taller ladies out there!

 The holy grail of playful, cute, casual, elegant and sexy wear.
-Nissen is one of the longest selling Japanese brands that carry sizes from LL all the way up to 10L in a variety of categories of clothes — all at very reasonable cost.
+Nissen is one of the longest selling brands in Japan that carry sizes from LL all the way up to 10L in a variety of categories of clothes—all at a very reasonable cost.
 Though Nissen can only be found online, it offers a great variety of basic clothing, underwear, special sizes for women taller than 170 cm and women shorter than 150 cm.
-And even though their shoe collection is not that big — mostly containing flats and short heels — their sizes range from 19 cm up to 29 cm which is one of the biggest ranges I’ve ever seen in Japan.
+Even though their shoe collection is not that big—mostly containing flats and short heels—their sizes range from 19 to 29 cm which is one of the biggest ranges I’ve ever seen in Japan.
 The downside of Nissen is that its site is only available in Japanese.
 But with a little help from Google Translate, you can get around pretty easily.
 Prices from ¥790.

-Alinoma is a one-stop shop for everything fashion, from street style to office wear to evening gowns.
+Alinoma is a one-stop-shop for everything fashion, from street style to office wear to evening gowns.
 The online store has a wide range of clothing, mostly targeting women from their 20s to their 50s.
-Their sizes range from a Japanese L up to 10L and have a good collection, though their shoe options are pretty slim, with sizes only up to 26 cm and choices limited to sneakers, flats and short heels.
-Recently, Alinoma has also started featuring a few foreign brands, so their underwear section is now more vibrant and fit for women with larger breasts.
+Their sizes range from a Japanese L up to 10L and have a good collection.
+However, their shoe options are pretty slim, with sizes only up to 26 cm and choices limited to sneakers, flats, and short heels.
+Alinoma now features a few foreign brands, so their underwear section is more vibrant and fit for women with larger breasts.

-One thing to keep in mind is that not all featured items on the site are offered in sizes up to 10L, so make sure to preset your search preferences to your desired size on the side bar prior to your virtual shopping spree.
+Keep in mind that not all items on the site come in sizes up to 10L, so make sure to preset your search preferences to your size on the sidebar prior to your virtual shopping spree.
 Prices from around ¥1,300 to up to over ¥40,000.